Updated: February 1, 2021

 There are three primary roles within a contact tracing program: case investigators, contact tracers, and care resource coordinators.

-- Case investigators engage with newly diagnosed COVID-19 patients, explain diagnosis and facilitate safe isolation; offer assistance; identify people they may have exposed to the virus (contacts); collect key information about the person
+- Case investigators engage with newly diagnosed COVID-19 patients, explain diagnosis and facilitate safe isolation; offer assistance; identify people they may have exposed to the virus (contacts); collect key information about the person; identify where the person may have been exposed and if they could be part of a cluster.

-- Contact tracers engage with the contacts of people diagnosed with COVID-19; explain their risk of infection and of transmitting the disease; assess symptoms; explain and facilitate safe quarantine; assess support needs; collection key information about the person
+- Contact tracers engage with the contacts of people diagnosed with COVID-19; explain their risk of infection and of transmitting the disease; assess symptoms; explain and facilitate safe quarantine; assess support needs; collect key information about the person.

 Programs should strive to combine the case investigator and contact tracer roles into one cross-trained role.
 This is for two major reasons: (1) to build a nimble workforce that can withstand large fluctuations in cases and contacts as the pandemic ebbs and flows and (2) to prepare employees for inevitable household transmission that requires them to speak to cases and contacts in the same phone call.